Workflows Rules in Salesforce

 - Distinguished Name: This will automatically show up based on your description.

-- Email Layout Example: An email template is a text template that will be included in emails.
+- Email Layout Example: An email template is a text template used in emails.
 You have two options: either make your email template or select one of the pre-made ones.
 To accomplish this, click the magnifying symbol next to the textbox.

 After filling in all the details, click on Save.